 - Behavioral difficulties

 - Referrals to community programs

 The School Psychology graduate program is a full-time, three-year program.
 Courses are offered in a defined cohort sequence during Fall and Spring terms, during the day and evenings, in the fall and spring semesters.
-A summer session between Year 1 and Year 2 will be required.
+Courses are taken by MS Counseling students only.

 A "cohort" is a group of trainees who enter, move through, and graduate from the program in the same group, at the same time.
 Cohorts foster learning communities where professionals-in-training from other programs within the Educational Psychology Department support each other.